 3. Hikes and Birding

 Among the California wineries hosting an educational, guided hike (with wine samples, of course) is Jordan Vineyard & Winery in Sonoma County.
 Its two yearly vineyard hikes (pictured above) include continental breakfast, followed by a moderately strenuous trek -- passing sights like the cattle ranch, lakes, gardens, and orchards -- and an olive oil tasting; the experience wraps up with a picnic and wine tasting.
-The next one is on November 15, and tickets are $75.
-At Segura Viudas, a Cava producer near Barcelona, guests are handed binoculars for a birdwatching walk on the property ($16).
+At Segura Viudas, a Cava producer near Barcelona, guests are handed binoculars for a birdwatching walk on the property.

 4. Burger Butlers (and Pizza)

 The opportunity to bite into the burgers at wildly popular Gott's Roadside -- across the street from Merryvale Vineyards in St. Helena -- means waiting in a long line.
 Merryvale’s newly introduced burger butler can fetch one for you (plus fries), to enjoy back at the tasting room with a flight of its wines ($75).
 On-site pizza ovens are also popping up at wineries, including at Palmer Vineyards on the North Fork of Long Island, which is celebrating its first summer with a brick oven.

 Big-name acts are now adding winery stops to their tours, like Washington's Chateau Ste.
 Michelle, who've played host to Paul Simon and Lyle Lovett & His Large Band, Frankie Valli and the Four Seasons, Bonnie Raitt, Culture Club, and Earth, Wind & Fire.
 This summer, catch Fitz & the Tantrums and Josh Groban.